FrankLef/cookiecutter-proj/README.md

 ### Step 4 Add the ignored directories

-Some directories, such as the `data/`, are included in `.gitignore` and therefoer ignored by the cookicutter which is coming from `git`.
+Some directories, such as the `data/`, are included in `.gitignore` and therefore ignored by the cookicutter which is coming from `git`.
 Run `make` to add these extra directories.
 The most usual one is `data`.